CecilDosoo/Quiz-Game/README.md

 - Parameters:

-amount: Specifies the number of quiz questions to fetch (10 in this case).
+- amount: Specifies the number of quiz questions to fetch (10 in this case).
-type: Sets the type of questions to "boolean" (True/False).
+- type: Sets the type of questions to "boolean" (True/False).

+- API Endpoint:
+  - The api_endpoint variable stores the URL for the Open Trivia Database API

+- requests.get sends an HTTP GET request to the API with the specified parameters.
+- response.raise_for_status() checks for any HTTP errors (e.g., 404 or 500) and raises an exception if any are found.
+- The response is parsed as JSON, and the list of questions is accessed via response.json()["results"] and stored in the question_data variable.
+- This question_data list will contain the quiz questions and their corresponding answers, which will then be used by the QuizBrain class/